gr2m/primer-changesets-cli/README.md

 Then run `npx changeset` as usual.

+Important: if you updated `@changesets/cli` to a new version, remove the old patch file and update the dependencies in `package.json`.
+Replace `"dependencies"` with all of `@changesets/cli`'s dependencies plus `"patch-package": "^7.0.0"`.

 ## How it works

 Unfortunately the the `@changeset/cli` package is not decomposable, we cannot easily import selected modules from it, inject our additional question, and then compose it together again before running it.